-Thousands of people living in the Japanese capital, Tokyo, took part in an emergency earthquake drill on Wednesday (1 September).
+Background: Thousands of people living in the Japanese capital, Tokyo, took part in an emergency earthquake drill on Wednesday (1 September).
 The drill is and annual event and organised by the Tokyo Fire Department and Japan's Self Defence Forces.

 SYNOPSIS: The drill was mainly concentrated in Kita Ward, a densely populated section on the northern edge of the city.
 In a full-scale rehearsal Ward residents were evacuated from their homes.